 They see colorful leaves and lots of pumpkins, and bring as much “fall” back as they can for Pumpkin.

 And, um, that’s it.
 That’s the whole story.

-Author/artist Steve Antony's story has a lovely rhythm of weird behavior to it, as Mr. Panda confronts animal after animal, each of which has the same basic black-and-white coloration as him (a penguin, a skunk, an orca, an ostrich and a lemur).
-With his deadpan expression, he approaches an animal, asks if would like a doughnut and, when the animal responds (generally in the affirmative), Mr. Panda walks away without giving them a doughnut, saying only that he's changed his mind.
+Author/artist Steve Antony's story has a lovely rhythm of weird behavior to it, as Mr. Panda confronts animal after animal, each of which has the same basic black-and-white coloration that he does (a penguin, a skunk, an orca, an ostrich and a lemur).
+With his deadpan expression, he approaches an animal, asks if the animal would like a doughnut and, when the animal responds (generally in the affirmative), Mr. Panda walks away without giving the animal a doughnut, saying only that he's changed his mind.

 What's wrong with Mr. Panda?
 Is he insane?
-(The fact that he and his doughnuts get in a rowboat to go out to the ocean just to ask an orca if it would like a doughnut, only to deny it one and row all the way back to shore makes me think yes, yes Mr. Panda is indeed quite insane).
+(The fact that he and his doughnuts get in a rowboat to go out to the ocean just to ask an orca if it would like a doughnut, only to then deny the orca a doughnut and row all the way back to shore makes me think yes, yes Mr. Panda is indeed quite insane).

 Finally, the lemur responds to the offer correctly, and gets not just one, but all of the the doughnuts.

 I'm not sure I agree with Mr. Panda's behavior, although his rationale for who gets doughnuts and who does not is clearly evident by book's end.
 It might have worked better if the other animals approached him, but then it wouldn't have been funny, nor would there have been quite so much suspense.
-Oh, and not only does Mr. Panda give the lemur the entire box of doughnuts, and even his little doughnut hat, saying that he does not like doughnuts.
+Oh, and not only does Mr. Panda give the lemur the entire box of doughnuts, he even gives him his little doughnut hat, saying that he himself does not even like doughnuts.

 And hopefully knocking up some panda ladies; reproduce faster, you damn endangered pandas!